Financial Aid and Scholarships

 Morehead-Cain Scholars (University of North Carolina-Chapel Hill)

 The University of North Carolina at Chapel Hill awards the Morehead-Cain Scholarship to students who have demonstrated “outstanding achievement in the following four criteria: Leadership, scholarship, moral force of character, and physical vigor.”
 This is a four-year undergraduate scholarship.
-Click HERE for more information about the Morehead-Cain Scholars Program.

 National Achievement Semifinalists

 “The National Achievement Scholarship Program is an academic competition established in 1964 to provide recognition for outstanding Black American high school students.”
 High school students must take the PSAT in order to be considered for the National Achievement Scholarship Program.
-Click HERE for more information about the National Achievement Program.

 National Merit Semifinalists

 “The National Merit Scholarship Program is an academic competition for recognition and scholarships that began in 1955.”
 High school students must take the PSAT in order to be considered for the National Merit Scholarship Program.
-Click HERE for more information about the National Merit Program.

 The Presidential Scholars Program “is not a scholarship program, but it is one of the Nation's highest honors for high school students.
 The 141 students named annually as Presidential Scholars represent excellence in education and the promise of greatness in young people.”
 On average, about six students a year are identified as Presidential Scholar Semi-Finalists.
 Click HERE for more information about the Presidential Scholars Program.